+Now, thanks to a website called 3D Printing Rocks!
+The web-based app currently works with Google Chrome, Firefox, and Internet Explorer 10+ browsers.
+Have you created your lithophane using this website yet?
+How 3-D Printing Will Change Education.
+Also known as rapid prototyping, 3-D printing is a technology that allows users to create three-dimensional physical products from a digital file.
 Each product is created one layer at a time, using an inkjet-like process that sprays a bonding agent onto a very thin layer of fixable powder.
 The bonding agent can be applied very accurately to build an object from the bottom up, layer by layer.
 The process even accommodates moving parts within the object.
 Using different powders and bonding agents, color can be applied, and prototype parts can be rendered in plastic, resin, or metal.

-In fact, this technology is commonly used in manufacturing to build prototypes of almost any object (scaled to fit the printer, of course)—models, plastic and metal parts, or any object that can be described in three dimensions.
+Make Your Own 3D Printer for Under $60 Using Recycled Electronic Components with Instructables Design.
+One of the obstacles to jumping headlong into the additive manufacturing milieu for many people is often the expense of the 3D printer itself.
 Further, for those intrepid, budding engineers, designers, makers, and artists, an initial foray might more reasonably and affordably involve using a less expensive and complex machine.
 Enter one Instructables contributor, “mikelllc,” who has designed a make-it-yourself 3D printer that is constructed largely from recycled electronic components.
 Currently, only about 12.5% of all electronic waste, or “e-waste,” is recycled.

 Fully 3D Printed Working Engine Runs Completely on Hot and Cold Water — and You Can Print Your Own For Free.
 3D printing is fascinating, especially to those individuals who have not ever seen the technology in action previously.
 However, like with all new technology, this fascination subsides as time goes on and the technology becomes more commonplace.

 Perhaps we aren’t quite at this point yet with 3D printing, but the intrigue generated through the seeing, touching, and feeling of 3D printed objects will surely wither with time.
 One man in New Zealand, named Don Clucas, realizes this, and with the help of the University of Canterbury, he has come up with a way to fascinate even those already acclimated to 3D printing technology.
 In a project that could be considered “breathtaking,” “innovative,” and “potentially revolutionary,” Clucas has created what he believes is the first ever fully 3D printed working engine.
+Better yet, it runs on thermodynamics, meaning all it requires for fuel is simple tap water.
+“There are many things that you can do with these engines,” explained Clucas.
 Polyes Q1 SLA-based 3D Printing Pen to Launch on Kickstarter in November.

 Back in February of last year, Boston-based, WobbleWorks LLC. launched a Kickstarter campaign for what was the very first 3D printing pen, called the 3Doodler.
 The 3Doodler works similarly to that of a common FDM 3D printer, such as a Makerbot Replicator, with the exception that a person’s hand controls the path of the extruder rather than a computer.
 The pen, which raised over $2.3 million and became an overnight sensation, melts a strand of colored plastic in a similar fashion to that of a hot glue gun.
 I myself was very skeptical, until artists and makers around the world began creating impressive and intricate pieces of work with the pen.
 Today, we received news that a company based out of Delaware, called Future Make Technology LLC. has plans to launch their own 3D printing pen, called the Polyes Q1, and hopefully will be doing so with the help of the Kickstarter community sometime in November.
 Polyes Q1 Such technlogy has other advantages, besides the safety benefits.